the-turing-way/the-turing-way/CONTRIBUTING.md

 ## Get in touch

-There are many ways to get un touch with *The Turing Way* team!
+There are many ways to get un touch with the *Turing Way* team!
 * Ping us in our [gitter channel](https://gitter.im/alan-turing-institute/the-turing-way).
   * This is our preferred method of open communication and discussion!
   We'd love for you to swing by to say hello.